apartment81/CodingExercisesDay074/README.md

 Sum of digits = 6 + 5 + 7 + 8 + 5 + 4 + 1 + 2 = 38
 Since 38 is not multiple of 9, digital root is 38 % 9 = 2.

-- Java code based on the method 2.